 Dianna Hunter is the author of two nonfiction books, Wild Mares: My Lesbian Back-to-the-Land Life and Breaking Hard Ground: Stories of the Minnesota Farm Advocates.
 Both were finalists for the Minnesota Book Award.
 She is also the creator of the radio programs Breaking Hard Ground, which were broadcast nationally on public and community radio stations.
 She was a farmer and farm advocate before beginning a career in writing and college teaching.
 She directed programs in writing and gender equity and taught writing and women’s and gender studies at four universities, including the University of Wisconsin-Superior, from which she retired in 2012.
 She has published, read, and performed short stories, poetry, journalism, and creative nonfiction in many regional and national venues and now writes, gardens, and forages urban green spaces in Duluth, Minnesota.Read More

-Tony Dierckins, Duluth author and St. Paul native, has written or co-written more than two dozen books.
-His regional history books include Crossing the Canal: An Illustrated History of Duluth’s Aerial Bridge and, with Maryanne C. Norton, Lost Duluth: Landmarks, Industries, Buildings, Homes, and the Neighborhoods in Which They Stood — both finalists for the Minnesota Book Award — as well as Glensheen: The Official Guide to Duluth’s Historic Congdon Estate and, with Nancy S. Nelson, Duluth’s Historic Parks: Their First 160 Years, both winners of the Northeastern Minnesota Book Award.
+Tony Dierckins, Duluth author and Saint Paul native, has written or co-written more than two dozen books.
+His regional history books include Crossing the Canal: An Illustrated History of Duluth’s Aerial Bridge and, with Maryanne C. Norton, Lost Duluth: Landmarks, Industries, Buildings, Homes, and the Neighborhoods in Which They Stood (both finalists for the Minnesota Book Award) as well as Glensheen: The Official Guide to Duluth’s Historic Congdon Estate and, with Nancy S. Nelson, Duluth’s Historic Parks: Their First 160 Years (both winners of the Northeastern Minnesota Book Award).

 Dierckins is the 2012 recipient of the Duluth Depot Foundation’s Historic Preservation and Interpretation Award and the publisher of Zenith City Press, celebrating historic Duluth and the Western Lake Superior region.
-His newest book, Naturally Brewed, Naturally Better: The Historic Breweries of Duluth & Superior, is due out September, 2018.Read More
+His newest book is Naturally Brewed, Naturally Better: The Historic Breweries of Duluth & Superior.Read More

 Linda LeGarde Grover is a member of the Bois Forte Band of Ojibwe and a professor of American Indian Studies at the University of Minnesota, Duluth.
 Her works reflect her scholarly research on federal policy and American Indian families.
 Her fiction, poetry, and creative nonfiction have received the Flannery O’Connor Award, the Northeastern Minnesota Book Award, the Janet Heidinger Kafka Prize, the Wordcraft Circle Award for Fiction, and the Minnesota Book Award.Read More